hannadrehman/react-toaster/documentation/docs/toaster-options/positions.md

 # Positions

-React-toaster is supports 6 types of toaster positions.
+tostify-react is supports 6 types of toaster positions.

 import toaster from '../../../dist';